2017 Opioid Prescribing Rule

 - Rules for Prescribing Opioids for Pain & Vermont Prescription Monitoring System - Frequently Asked Questions: For Prescribers (link is external)

 - May 17, 2017 Webinar (link is external) & Handout (link is external)

-Vermont’s new Opioid Prescribing Rule requires that an Opioid Patient Information Sheet and an example Opioid Prescription Informed Consent form be provided by the physician (or other prescriber) to any patient receiving a new opioid prescription.
-The information sheet provides patient education about the risks of taking opioids, and provides guidance on the safe storage, and proper disposal of opioids.
-The consent form should provided with the information sheet and should be signed by the patient and kept on file at the medical practice office.
+Vermont’s Opioid Prescribing Rule requires that an Opioid Patient Information Sheet and an Opioid Prescription Informed Consent form be provided by the provider to any patient receiving a new opioid prescription.
+The information sheet provides patient education about the risks of taking opioids and provides guidance on the safe storage and proper disposal of opioids.
+The consent form should be signed by the patient and kept on file.
 The documents have also been translated into Arabic, Burmese, French, Kirundi, Nepali, Somali, and Spanish to provide to new Vermonter patients.

 Vermont Prescription Monitoring System